 How do you do all of this?

-Simple … first, set up your website or blog as described in Part 2.
-Then, expertly configure things as shown in Part Three.
-After all this is in place, you then connect all of the dots with plugins such as the ones listed in the next section.
+Simple … first, set up your WordPress website or blog as explained in Part Two.
+Then, get it all configured as explained in Part Three.
+After all this is in place, you can then connect all of the dots using plugins.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a look now at some traffic-generating plugins that can:
+Let’s take a look now at a number of traffic-generation WordPress plugins that can:

-- Syndicate content automatically to social sites and social bookmarking accounts
+- Post content to social sites and social bookmarking sites

-- Distribute content via RSS feeds to other online properties
+- Post content automatically via RSS to other blogs

-You can get your posts automatically distributed to sites like Facebook, Tumblr, Twitter, Google+, LinkedIn and more as soon as you publish your content using a WordPress plugin like JetPack.
+You can get your posts automatically distributed to sites like Facebook, Tumblr, Twitter, GooglePlus, LinkedIn and more as soon as you publish your content using a WordPress plugin like JetPack.

 Download URL: https://jetpack.com/